Annie: [looks behind her] ...wha?

-- In The League of Extraordinary Gentlemen, Mr. Hyde reveals his ability to see by way of heat signatures to The Invisible Man (but not the audience, who knew since their first meeting) shortly before he rapes him to death.
+- In The League of Extraordinary Gentlemen, Mr. Hyde reveals his ability to see by way of heat signatures to The Invisible Man (but not the audience, who knew since their first meeting) shortly before Hyde rapes him to death.

-- In the Young Justice "Sins of Youth" crossover, Deadman (now de-aged to about 10) can be seen by Secret (now aged to mid-twenties).
+- Young Justice: In the "Sins of Youth" crossover, Deadman (now de-aged to about 10) can be seen by Secret (now aged to mid-twenties).

 - Ranma not only says this whenever anyone reveals they can see his cursed form in the Ranma ½ fanfic A Different Curse, he also hastily covers "his" breasts and crotch.
-Given that in this fanfic, he is nude in his cursed form (a female spirit, not only invisible to normals, but intangible to any non-living material), this reaction is probably justified.
+Given that in this fanfic, he is nude in his cursed form (a female spirit, not only Invisible to Normals, but intangible to any non-living material), this reaction is probably justified.

 - In Kyon: Big Damn Hero, Hanyuu is surprised when Yuki can not only see but also touch her.